zonxa/seal/docs/SealCLI.md

     The encryption is randomized, so the output will be different each time you run the command, even with the same input message and keys.

 !!! info
-    The output includes the BCS-encoded encrypted object and the symmetric key used to encrypt the message.
+    The output includes the Hex-encoded, BCS serialized encrypted object and the symmetric key used to encrypt the message.
 You can share the encrypted object (for example, on-chain or via Walrus), but keep the symmetric key secret - anyone with access to it can decrypt the message.

 ## 3. (Optional) Decrypt with the symmetric key